BrianOfrim/recyclops/README.md

 The /deploy/classifier.py script can be run once the latest trained model has been obtained with /train/setup.py
-This program will classify items into different catagories.
+This program will classify items into different categories.
 There are command line options for this program that can be observed with:
 ```
 $ python classifier.py --help